myIR, payments and more

 How it is taxed

-The taxable value of the benefit is added to the employee's wages each pay period it's paid in and PAYE is deducted from the total.
-Include this in the gross earnings when you complete your Employer monthly schedule (IR348).
+The taxable value of the allowance is added to the employee's wages each pay period it's paid or provided.
+PAYE is then deducted from the total.
+Include this in the gross earnings when you complete your Employer monthly schedule (IR348) or Employment information schedule.

 Regan works on a farm with a farm house on the property.
 His employer lets him rent the farm house for less than the market value.
 Regan will have to connect and pay for any of his own utilities, eg, power, phone, internet, etc.